Q. What is child abuse material?

 A. The Child Exploitation Internet Unit along with other Law Enforcement Agencies and organisations dealing with the protection of children both within Australia and overseas do not generally refer to this type of material as child pornography.
 They refer to this material as child sexual exploitation material.
 It is material that contains images of real children being sexually exploited at the point the image or movie is produced, they are crime scene pictures and should be considered in this fashion.

-The definition of child pornography is contained within the NSW Crimes Act Section 91H (1).
+The definition of child abuse material is contained within the NSW Crimes Act Section 91H (1).

-The Commonwealth legislation also has a definition of child pornography for use with any Commonwealth offences.
+The Commonwealth legislation also has a definition of child abuse material for use with any Commonwealth offences.
 Please click on the link for this definition: Definition of Child Pornography - Commonwealth.

-Q. What is the current NSW legislation concerning child pornography?
+Q. What is the current NSW legislation concerning child abuse material?

-A. It is an offence to produce, disseminate or possess child pornography.
+A. It is an offence to produce, disseminate or possess child abuse material.
 These offences are detailed in the NSW Crimes Act Section 91H.
 For the purpose of this Act a child is someone who is under 16 years of age.

-Q. What about child pornography over the Internet?
+Q. What about child abuse material over the Internet?

 For the purpose of these offences a child is someone who is under the age of 18 years.

-Q. I have just received an email containing either child pornographic material or links to child pornography websites (often Spam Emails) on my computer.
+Q. I have just received an email containing either child abuse material or links to child abuse material websites (often Spam Emails) on my computer.
 What should I do?